 - 2 large vegetable bouillon cubes (1 cube should be equivalent to 1 tablespoon of granulated bouillon)

 - 8 cups water

-- Optional but recommended*: Sauté onion in oil in a large stock pot over high heat for 3 minutes.
+- Cooking Instructions to Attach to Jar: Optional but recommended*: Sauté onion in oil in a large stock pot over high heat for 3 minutes.
 Add can of diced tomatoes.